bjrtx/data_structures/README.md

 OCaml library with various functional data structures.
 Currently mostly heap-based priority queues.

-For now, there is no laziness-based amortization, but I am planning on covering at least Okasaki's textbook.
+For now, there is only partial laziness-based amortization, but I am planning on covering at least Okasaki's textbook.